johnvalle/tago-web-app/README.md

 #### Timeline

-[x] Creating, reading, and updating of sensitive information [x] Encryption of sensitive information using user added pin [x] Adding categories to classify added items
+[x] Creating, reading, and updating of sensitive information

+[x] Encryption of sensitive information using user added pin

+[x] Adding categories to classify added items

 [-] Option to add multiple pins

 [-] Sorting and filtering by categories

-[-] Importign and exporting of added information
+[-] Importing and exporting of added information